 The purpose of medical drug and alcohol detox is to allow patients to go through withdrawal as safely and comfortably as possible.
-The detox facility at Sunrise House enables staff to monitor patients at all times, ensuring they can respond to emergencies or administer medication as needed.
-Most beds used for medical detox at Sunrise House are equipped with EarlySense technology, which detects changes in heart rate and other vital signs and alerts staff accordingly.
+The Sunrise House staff monitor patients around-the-clock so that they can respond to emergencies or administer medication as needed.

 Detoxification typically lasts between 4 to 7 days but may last longer depending on the patient’s needs.

 Once a patient has safely gone through withdrawal, they move onto the rehabilitation stage.
 Research shows that detox alone is rarely successful in helping someone sustain long-term recovery.1, 2 Comprehensive rehab programs often involve a combination of behavioral therapies and medication-assisted treatment (MAT).

 Common forms of addiction therapy include, but are not limited to:

 - Family counseling.